guidoerfen/miniature-component/README.md

 # Configuring environments
 ## Parameter injection in general
 The basic configuration is done via a parameter object that is passed to the Container instance.
-(We might add some mor config options iin future in order to make this a bit more convenient.)
+(We might add some more config options iin future in order to make this a bit more convenient.)

 ```PHP
 $paramObject = (new Miniature\Component\InitParameters())
     ->setConfigDirectory( __DIR__ . '/../config');
 $selfSpeakingComponentInstance = SelfSpeakingComponent::getInstance($paramObject);
 ```
-In longer terms the auto-injection is the better choice:
+In longer terms the auto-injection is the better choice ...

 ```PHP
 class SelfSpeakingComponent extends Component